notrakrima/hugo-chemtheorist/content/editor/_index.md

 ## Chemical Physics Letters (Elsevier)

-I am the Editor of *Chemical Physics Letters*, which specializes in the rapid publication of short communications in the broad field of chemical physics. *Chemical Physics Letters* publishes novel experimental results, and significant theoretical developments across all areas of chemical physics, molecular physics, and physical chemistry.
+I am the Editor of *Chemical Physics Letters*, which specializes in the rapid publication of short communications in the broad field of chemical physics. *Chem.
+Phys.
+Lett.* publishes novel experimental results, and significant theoretical developments across all areas of chemical physics, molecular physics, and physical chemistry.
 Its focus on speed and significance makes it a key outlet for timely dissemination of cutting-edge research.

 **Relevant Links:**
 *   [Journal Homepage](https://www.journals.elsevier.com/chemical-physics-letters)